syncfusion-content/javascript-docs/js/Grid/Row.md

 ## Row Hover

 You can see the mouse hovering effect on the corresponding grid rows using [`enableRowHover`](http://help.syncfusion.com/js/api/ejgrid#members:enablerowhover "enableRowHover") property.
-By default it is `true`.
+By default its value is `true`.

 The following code example describes the above behavior.